yzclaire/lending_club_loan_default_classification_part_3/README.md

 # lending_club_loan_default_classification_part_3

 Part-3 of the Lending Club Loan Default Classification project - Model Training and Evaluation

 The project is split into 3 parts.
 This notebook is the [Part 3 - Lending Club Loan Data - Model Training and Evaluation](https://yzclaire.github.io/lending_club_loan_default_classification_part_2/)

+### Interesting Findings :
+- Based on feature importance of the Random Forest model and Xgboost model,  loan grade/subgrade and issue year are the msot important features in separating good loans from bad loansm
+- Other strong indicators of whether a loan will turn into default:
+   * Verification status (not verified vs the rest of classes)
+   * loan term
+   * interest rate
+   * debt-to-income ratio
+   * home ownership status
+   * accounts open for the past 24 months

 ### Data